 - Based upon the 2014 Primary National Curriculum, which provides a broad framework and outlines the knowledge and skills and taught in each Key Stage.

-- Use Cornerstones and Snap Science to help build our curriculum.
-Use their thematic approach to learning.
-Teachers use this and our progression of knowledge and skills document to plan lessons.
+- Use Snap Science to help build our curriculum.
+Teachers use the progression of knowledge and skills document to plan lessons.